Trupanion Pet Insurance FAQs

 Hip dysplasia is a genetic disorder in which the ball and socket of the pet’s hip joint do not properly develop so that they only loosely fit together, causing pain and lameness.
-Coverage is recommended for larger dog breeds, however small dog breeds can also be affected.
-All pets insured with Trupanion have hip dysplasia coverage.
+Coverage is recommended for larger dog breeds, however small dog breeds and cats can also be affected.
+When you insure your pet, coverage for hip dysplasia will be included.

 What’s the oldest age at which I can enroll my pet?

 You can enroll your pet any time before your pet’s 14th birthday.